sandialabs/reverse_argparse/CONTRIBUTING.md

 git checkout -b <branch-name>
 ```

-The recommended branch naming convention is to use the issue number, following
+The recommended branch naming convention is to use the issue number, followed
 by a hyphen, followed by the issue title, all lowercase, omitting special
 characters, and replacing spaces with hyphens.
 For instance, if issue number
 123 has "Implement Awesome New Feature" as the title, the corresponding branch